 “What better way for our members to grow and learn than to do so with other union women around the country,” said Teamsters 856 Secretary-Treasurer and Principal Officer Peter Finn.
 “The women we sent will be able to come back and take what they learned to their worksites, and use it to help build and strengthen our union.”

 Throughout the four days, institute attendees learned about organizing, mobilization, collective bargaining, globalization, and building solidarity from experienced organizers and labor leaders.
-The women were able to work with each other, network, and learn from one another.
+The women were in a space where they could share their expertise, work with each other, and learn from one another.

 Dayna Sherwood and her colleagues at the San Francisco Zoo will begin bargaining soon, which is part of the reason she knew attending the SIUW would be beneficial.